 But what about your carbon footprint between your current living space and your new home?
-In this blog, we list strategies that can help you make your move greener through packing, cleaning, and shipping smarter.
+In this blog, we list strategies that can help you make your move more green through packing, cleaning, and shipping smarter.

 A lot of the waste generated during the moving process results from inefficient packing practices.
 Use these tips to create less trash.